shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 {{< figure src="perf.png" title="**Performance of various computation methods for L2-norm calculation**" >}}

+{{% callout warning %}}
+Note: The `Numba` function needs to be compiled before running the suite of benchmark tests or else the compilation time of the function is included.
+The function is compiled on first usage.
+{{% /callout %}}

 Some interesting takeaways from the results are:
   1. The native python implementation is the slowest (Not Surprising)
   2. Numba is a powerful just-in-time compiler than can make your functions many times quicker.
 The *jitted* function is somewhere between 1 and 2 orders of magnitude quicker than the native `python` code. **50-100x faster** for one line of code more!